ha-ha-ha-han/ha-ha-ha-han.github.io/index.md

 - *Jun, 2019* **[World leading in brain age prediction competetion](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain)!** We won [PAC 2019](https://web.archive.org/web/20200214101600/https:/www.photon-ai.com/pac2019) brain age prediction challenge and are keeping the world record in brain age prediction in the UK Biobank dataset!
   - (Update in Dec, 2020) The publication is out in [Medical Image Analysis](https://doi.org/10.1016/j.media.2020.101871) and the code and the pretrained weights from UK Biobank are released in the [GitHub repository](https://github.com/ha-ha-ha-han/UKBiobank_deep_pretrain).
 A preprint dedicated for the technical aspects for PAC 2019 is in [bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.10.376970v1).

-- *Jan, 2019* Moving to the Neterlands!
+- *Jan, 2019* Moving to the Netherlands!
 Working as a postdoc Donders Institute in the Netherlands in collaboration with [Prof Christian Beckmann](https://www.ru.nl/english/people/beckmann-c/).

 - *Aug, 2019* Received my DPhil in Condensed Matter Physics.
 Thesis: [Spatial resolved electronic structure of low dimensional materials and data analysis](https://ora.ox.ac.uk/objects/uuid:2f3503eb-93bf-48d6-b6fb-13409b925748).